ariutokintumi/ERC-20-Pre-initialization/README.md

 ## Overview

-This repository presents an EIP and complete reference implementation for **gas-optimized pre-initialization of ERC-20 balances** using a “sentinel value” technique.
+This repository presents an ERC and complete reference implementation for **gas-optimized pre-initialization of ERC-20 balances** using a “sentinel value” technique.
 The problem: On Ethereum, the *first* storage write for a new address in an ERC-20 (`mapping(address => uint256)`) adds ~20,000 gas cost, making first-time buys expensive in gas spikes.

-**This EIP proposes an optional function to pre-initialize addresses using a special sentinel value in a `bytes32` mapping, so users can pay the storage cost in advance (when gas is low).
+**This ERC proposes an optional function to pre-initialize addresses using a special sentinel value in a `bytes32` mapping, so users can pay the storage cost in advance (when gas is low).
 All ERC-20 interfaces remain fully compatible and balances work as normal.
-For full details, see the [EIP draft](eip/erc20-preinit-eip.md).**
+For full details, see the [ERC draft](erc/erc20-preinit-erc.md).**

 ---